MIT-LCP/eicu-data-paper/main.md

 ## Sample selection

-A non-random sample of patients was selected from the eRI research data repository.
+A stratified random sample of patients was selected from the eRI research data repository.
 The selection was done as follows: first, all hospital discharges between 2014 and 2015 were identified, and a single index stay for each unique patient was extracted.
-The proportion of index stays in each hospital from the eRI data repository was used to perform a stratified sample of patient index stays based upon hospital.
-If a patient index stay was selected, then all stays for that patient were included in the dataset, regardless of hospital.
+The proportion of index stays in each hospital from the eRI data repository was used to perform a stratified sample of patient index stays based upon hospital; the aim was to maintain the distribution of first ICU stays across the hospitals in the dataset.
+After a patient index stay was selected, all subsequent stays for that patient were also included in the dataset, regardless of the admitting hospital.
 A small proportion of patients only had stays in step down units or low acuity units, and these stays were removed.
 A detailed description of the sample selection is provided in the supplemental material.